VerSysLabTin23/TodolistProject/docs/backend/kafka.md

 # Kafka Documentation

 ## Overview
-**Apache Kafka** serves as the message broker and event streaming platform for the entire application.
+**Apache Kafka** serves as the message broker and event streaming platform for the application.
 It enables asynchronous communication between services and provides event persistence and replay capabilities.

 ## Architecture